I didn’t expect 2020 to motivate me to listen more closely to Tim Keller. I was already engaging with his thinking.

 Then again, none of us anticipated how 2020 would blindside us.
 Overnight, pastors and spiritual leaders faced the coronavirus pandemic: one of the most disruptive events to the church in the modern period.

-In his new booklet How to Reach the West Again—register for TGC21 and get it free, along with five other books—Keller argues that our late-modern moment requires a new strategy for missions.
+In his new booklet How to Reach the West Again (available for free), Keller argues that our late-modern moment requires a new strategy for missions.
 This isn’t a resource to be skimmed and filed.
 It’s a call to action.

 How to Reach the West Again